laojala/fullstackopen-2019-part3/README.md

 Then configure `build:ui` parameter in the file `fullstackopen-2019-part3-node/package.json` to point to the frontend repository.

-To build UI and run the whole project, run:
+To build UI and start the whole project, run:
 ```
 npm run locally
 ```